 - One of the bosses is so childish that she's surprised by how much dying hurts.
 Given the way she acted, it was likely she was a Psychopathic Man Child who didn't even realize the atrocities she was committing.

 - The talking skull that gives you the quests to kill Darkmaster Gandling and burn all the books on necromancy in the Scholomance.
 It talks about how much his family has suffered because of Gandling so players naturally assume it's the skull of one of the Sarkhoffs who were tortured and killed.
 Once you complete the dungeon the skull is revealed to be the spirit of Alexei Barov, whose (almost) entire family, including himself, were bosses in the old Scholomance.

 - For the Scarlet Monastery, we have the story of Sally Whitemane and Renault Mograine having evolved into an Alas, Poor Villain scenario.
 Mograine had been killed by his father's ghost as revenge for his betrayal and murder of him.
-Whitemane continues to be the final boss of Scarlet Monastery Cathedral, this time with Commander Durand to replace Mograine for gameplay purposes, but she now has these Famous Last Words after you defeat her this time:Whitemane: Mograine...
+Whitemane continues to be the final boss of Scarlet Monastery Cathedral, this time with Commander Durand to replace Mograine for gameplay purposes, but she now has these last words after you defeat her this time:Whitemane: Mograine...

 - Which circles back to Fridge Horror once you realize, that Mograine had been dead for several years in-game already.
 Whitemane was still in love with him years after he died.

 - Liam's death in the Worgen starting zone is jarring.
 In the heat of an epic battle against the Forsaken to retake Gilneas, Liem takes a poisoned arrow that Sylvanas intended for King Greymane instead.
 This has a profound impact on everyone for the closing chapter of the starting zone, particularly when you attend his funeral.